common-chord-progressions

 There are numerous other examples of this chord progression, sometimes with the last chord substituted for another VI or VII chord.
 Here are some other examples:

-5. i VI III VII from the lesson Familiar Faces
+From the lesson Familiar Faces

 This chord progression is essentially the mirror of chord progression 2 (Reflections), with the crucial difference being that it is in a minor key.
 This means that although it has a ‘happy’ moment when it reaches the third chord, it continues to resolve back to a more melancholic home chord.